Cool Cymru: Conscious and unconscious Welsh-ness

 In contrast stood Manic Street Preachers, Stereophonics, and Mclusky, who "saw its identity more through musical genre than geography.
 Neither eschewing nor overtly celebrating their Welsh roots, these bands implicitly looked beyond their borders, indeed any borders."

 Stereophonics

-The Stereophonics' debut album, Word Gets Around, was released in 1997, and the band drew attention when they became the first to sign for Richard Branson's V2 Records.
+The Stereophonics' debut album, Word Gets Around, was released in 1997; the band drew attention when they became the first to sign for Richard Branson's V2 Records.
 The album went on to receive acclaim, with its asking of potent questions for 1990s young people in Wales, including the line from Traffic:"Is anyone going anywhere?

 Everyone’s got to be somewhere."